 Stem cells are a placental tissue-based therapy.
 The stem cells are harvested from amniotic fluid and placental tissue after a healthy baby is born.

-The Amniotic Stem Cells (ASC) contains anti-microbial, anti-inflammatory and anti-tumorigenic characteristic, as well as growth factors which help promote new tissue growth.
-PRP along with stem cells creates an environment for tissue regeneration and acceleration of healing.
+The Amniotic Stem Cells (ASC) contains anti-microbial, anti-inflammatory and anti-tumorigenic characteristic.
+They also contain growth factors which help promote new tissue growth.
+PRP, along with stem cells, creates an environment for tissue regeneration and acceleration of healing.
 Since these cells do not express HLA type antigens, there are no expected adverse events associated with the allograft.

 How are Stem Cells Given?

 The following steps are how we give stem cells at AOCBV:

 - We thaw stem cells and add diluent for administration.

 - If necessary, we may perform manipulation of the joint at this time.

 - Then, we will sterilize the injection site and inject a mixture of stem cells and PRP into the joint under ultrasound guidance to ensure accurate placement.

 Before and After Stem Cell and PRP Joint Regeneration Treatment